Pavan-1997/Docker_Compose_WordPress/README.md

-# Docker Compose to deplyo a WordPress appication
+# Docker Compose to deploy a WordPress application